 - 1960 or later – 67 years of age

 Taking benefits early can reduce Social Security payments

 You will receive reduced benefits if you decide to take Social Security benefits before the time of your normal retirement age.
 The total amount is reduced by five-ninths of 1% for each month you are under your normal retirement age, up to 36 months.
 If you are to receive benefits and you start more than 36 months before retirement age, your benefits will be further reduced by an amount of five-twelfths of 1% a month.
 Here is more information about the age reduction of Social Security Benefits.

 Increase Social Security Benefits by delaying your payments

 Good things come to those who wait.
 You can increase Social Security benefits by waiting a few years to begin receiving them.
 If you accept your benefits after reaching your normal retirement age, you’ll get the full amount due to you with no reduction.
 You can even get additional Social Security credits be delaying your benefits start date after your normal retirement age.
 You will receive an additional percentage on your monthly Social Security check with each month you delay until you reach age 70.

 How to Increase Your Social Security Benefits

-The Social Security System offers a great benefit for taxpayers who paid into the system over the years.
-Unfortunately, it can be a little confusing if you haven’t had time to do a little research into available Social Security Benefits.
-This should not discourage recipients from learning as much as possible about the benefits which they are entitled to receive.
+The Social Security System greatly benefits taxpayers who paid into the system over the years.
+Unfortunately, it can be a little confusing if you haven’t had time to research available Social Security Benefits.
+This should not discourage recipients from learning as much as possible about the benefits they are entitled to receive.
 Failure to understand the system could cost you money at a time when you can least afford the loss.

 Here we look at tips to increase social security benefits and make it easier in retirement years.